-A: The following table illustrates the variety of products that can potentially be produced by a distillery.
+A: Tables 5 and 6 illustrate the variety of products that can potentially be produced by a distillery.
 The key is to know what you are actually purchasing.

 Table 5.
 Wet by-products from distilleries (moisture content varies greatly within and between products.)